Jowagoal/Major-Project/Beta Testers.md

   - mention that the easier the difficulty is, the less money    you get
   - maybe add time of day each high score was acheived

+- What I've done:
+  - fixed ai glitch
+  - mentioned food-money ratio

 ## Beta Tester #3 Rob (Father) - Website Designer

 - What he said:
   - Add a better way to see where the snake is
-  - separate skins and accessories
+  - separate skins and hats
   - initials for high scores
   - possible third game mode where snakes try to eat the others tail

+- What I've done:
+  - Added option for 'Axis Help'
+  - created second store menu for hats, user can wear a skin    and a hat at the same time